.....or is there something in it?

 |My mulch might look pretty but it does not release nutrients|

-I never know when talking to gardeners whether to present my units in terms of thousands, hundreds of thousands or even millions of years.
+I never know when talking to gardeners about these things whether to present my units in terms of thousands, hundreds of thousands or even millions of years.
 My usual mission is to explain to new gardeners that whatever they do to their soil that the sand, silt and clay will remain exactly the same.
 The particles might clump and stick together but internally they do not change.

 Even if the mineral particles are of an igneous rock such as granite, no appreciable nutrients dissolve away.